mitre-ace-direct/ace-direct/README.md

   * To restart the application servers: `pm2 restart all`

-* Perform an ACE Direct self-test:
+* Perform an ACE Direct self-test on the `acenode` server:

   ```bash
   $  cd ~/ace-direct